 “My iPhone 7 is stuck in boot loop, it won't respond to a reset or connect to iTunes.
 Any help would be much appreciated, thanks!”

-iPhone Jailbreak: While jailbreaking iPhone brings many new possibilities and improves its performance, it can also cause your iPhone to work improperly.
+iPhone Jailbreak: While jailbreaking iPhone brings many new possibilities, it can also cause your iPhone to work improperly.
 So think twice to jailbreak the iPhone unless you have the advantage of technical knowledge.

 Unstale Connection: If you update, backup or restore your iPhone using iTunes/Finder, the unstable connection between the iPhone and computer will also cause your iPhone stuck in boot loop.

 Screen Replacement: A more severe problem will occur if your iPhone screen is not replaced properly.
-Remember not to simply replace the broken screen before you take other measures to fix it.
+Remember not to simply replace the broken screen before you take other measures.

 The simplest method to fix iPhone boot loop is to force restart the device.
 To do that, follow these steps:

 For iPhone 8 or later models: Press the Volume Up button and release it quickly.
 Then press the Volume Down button and release it quickly.
 Finally, press and hold the Power button until the Apple logo appears.